Antihistamine: History

-The first H1 receptor antagonists were discovered in the 1930s and these drugs were marketed in the 1940s.
+The first H1 receptor antagonists were discovered in the 1930s and were marketed in the 1940s.
 Piperoxan was discovered in 1933 and was the first compound with antihistamine effects to be identified.
-However, piperoxan and its analogues were too toxic to be used in humans.
+Piperoxan and its analogues were too toxic to be used in humans.
 Phenbenzamine (Antergan) was the first clinically useful antihistamine and was introduced for medical use in 1942.
 Subsequently, many other antihistamines were developed and marketed.
 Diphenhydramine (Benadryl) was synthesized in 1943, tripelennamine (Pyribenzamine) was patented in 1946, and promethazine (Phenergan) was synthesized in 1947 and launched in 1949.
-By 1950, at least 20 different antihistamines had been marketed.
+By 1950, at least 20 antihistamines had been marketed.
 Chlorphenamine (Piriton), a less sedating antihistamine, was synthesized in 1951, and hydroxyzine (Atarax, Vistaril), an antihistamine used specifically as a sedative and tranquilizer, was developed in 1956.
 The first non-sedating antihistamine was terfenadine (Seldane) and was developed in 1973.
 Subsequently, other non-sedating antihistamines like loratadine (Claritin), cetirizine (Zyrtec), and fexofenadine (Allegra) were developed and introduced.

 The introduction of the first-generation antihistamines marked the beginning of medical treatment of nasal allergies.
 Research into these drugs led to the discovery that they were H1 receptor antagonists and also to the development of H2 receptor antagonists, where H1-antihistamines affected the nose and the H2-antihistamines affected the stomach.
 This history has led to contemporary research into drugs which are H3 receptor antagonists and which affect the H4 receptor antagonists.
-Currently most people who use an H1 receptor antagonist to treat allergies use a second- or third-generation drug.
+Most people who use an H1 receptor antagonist to treat allergies use a second-generation drug.

 Society and culture

-The United States government removed two second generation antihistamines, terfenadine and astemizole, from the market based on evidence that they could cause heart problems.
+The United States government removed two second-generation antihistamines, terfenadine and astemizole, from the market based on evidence that they could cause heart problems.

 Research

-Not much published research exists which compares the efficacy and safety of the various antihistamines available.
-The research which does exist is mostly short-term studies or studies which look at too few people to make general assumptions.
-Another gap in the research is in information reporting the health effects for individuals with long-term allergies who take antihistamines for a long period of time.
+Not much published research exists that compares the efficacy and safety of the various antihistamines available.
+The research that does exist is mostly short-term studies or studies that look at too few people to make general assumptions.
+Another gap in the research is in information reporting the health effects for individuals with long-term allergies who take antihistamines for a long period.
 Newer antihistamines have been demonstrated to be effective in treating hives.
 However, there is no research comparing the relative efficacy of these drugs.